-Rosemary Raisin Bread Recipe
+Rosemary Raisin Bread

 "On a whim," reports Clarice Schweitzer of Sun City, Arizona.
 "I decided to add rosemary to my raisin bread recipe.
 We were really happy with the result.
 The bread is very tasty toasted."